Learning from Demonstrations of Critical Driving Behaviours Using Driver's Risk Field: Experiments

-In this experiment, we evaluate the impact of spline parameterisation on the training efficiency by comparing IL models trained with the original training dataset.
-The baseline model is Lyft Urban Driver, which is trained 30h with 32 Tesla V100 GPUs.
-Our model is also trained 30h, but with only 1 NVIDIA RTX A4000 laptop GPU.
-In Table \ref{tab:imitation learning}, we show that even with $>$30 times less training resource, our model outperforms Urban Driver in all metrics, indicating better performance in safety and imitation.
-Additionally, our model has a less aggressive driving style compared to Lyft Urban Driver.
-Please see Appendix. \ref{supple data-efficient IL} for additional qualitative and quantitative results.
+In this experiment, we analyse the impact of spline parameterisation on the training efficiency by comparing our data-efficient IL model (trained 30h by us with 1 NVIDIA RTX A4000 laptop GPU, where 1h is equivalent to 10000 iterations, with a batch size of 6 2-second trajectories, i.e., approx. 9 epochs) with Lyft Urban Driver (trained 30h by Lyft with 32 Tesla V100 GPUs, for 61 epochs).
+To ensure a fair comparison, our IL model shares the same network architecture, except for the dimension of the output of the last layer, as Urban Driver.
+Both models are trained using the same dataset and simulator from Lyft \citep{Lyft2022}.
+In Table \ref{tab:imitation learning}, we show that even with significantly less training resources, our model outperforms Urban Driver in all metrics, indicating better performance in safety and imitation.
+Additionally, our model has a less aggressive driving style compared to Urban Driver.